deneb-kaitos/kaufmann/README.md

 ## Security

-Please see how a counterparty interacts with the [Kaufmann Network](docs/KaufmannNetwork.md).
+Please see how a counterparty interacts with the [Kaufmann Network](docs/KaufmannNetwork.md), and the [Token Server](docs/TokenServer/TokenServer.md).